 |Marco Pahor, MD|

 Want to see what it’s all about?

-Check out this list of past K College discussion topics.
+Check out videos of archived presentations here and a list of past K College discussion topics below.

 - Linda Behar-Horenstein, PhD, Biomedical Researchers as Educators Certificate

 - Christiaan Leeuwenburgh, PhD, Thomas Pearson, MD, Welcome to K College 2017-2018 topics, upcoming events, K to R Booth Camp, K writers workshop and today’s topic: PILOT FUNDING OPPORTUNITIES.

 - Lauren McIntyre, PhD, Experimental Design: BYOE – (Bring Your Own Experiment)

 - Pahor and Jane Lu, Success Formula in Conducting Clinical Trials; Types of Clinical Trials; Institute on Aging Resources and Research Facilities